• Skip to primary navigation

 • Once the icing in the saucepan hardens, do not try to reheat it.
 The sugar will crystalize and make a sandy icing.

-A cookie half balanced on a coffee cup rim, showing the thick, firm interior.
+Taralli cookie cut in half, on a coffee cup rim, showing the thick, firm interior crumb.

 More Italian cookie recipes